Kepler-7: Characteristics

 Kepler-7 is a sunlike star that is 1.347 Msun and 1.843 Rsun.
 This means that the star is about 35% more massive and 84% wider than the Sun.
 The star is estimated to be 3.5 (± 1) billion years old.
 It is also estimated to have a metallicity of [Fe/H] = 0.11 (± 0.03), meaning that Kepler-7 is approximately 30% more metal-rich than the Sun; metallicity plays a significant role in the formation of planetary systems, as metal-rich stars tend to be more likely to have planets in orbit.
 The star's effective temperature is 5933 (± 44) K. In comparison, the 4.6 billion-year-old Sun releases less heat, with an effective temperature of 5778 K.

-The star has an apparent magnitude of 13, meaning that it is extremely dim as seen from Earth.
+The star has a visual apparent magnitude of 13, meaning that it is extremely dim as seen from Earth.
 It cannot be seen with the naked eye.
-It is estimated to lie at approximately 3090 light years from the Solar System.
+It is estimated to lie at approximately 3160 light years from the Solar System.

 There is a star that is 4 magnitudes dimmer located 1.90 arcseconds away, whether this a gravitationally bound companion star or a chance optical alignment is unknown.

 Planetary system

 Kepler-7b is the only planet that has been discovered in Kepler-7's orbit.
-It is .433 MJ and 1.478 RJ, meaning it is 43% the mass of planet Jupiter, but is nearly three halves its size.
-With a density of .166 grams/cc, the planet is approximately 17% the density of water.
+It is 0.433 MJ and 1.478 RJ, meaning it is 43% the mass of planet Jupiter, but is nearly three halves its size.
+With a density of 0.166 g/cm3, the planet is approximately 17% the density of water at room temperature.
 This is comparable to styrofoam.
-At a distance of .06224 AU from its host star, Kepler-7b completes an orbit around Kepler-7 every 4.8855 days.
-Planet Mercury, however, orbits the Sun at .3871 AU, and takes approximately 87.97 days to complete one orbit.
+At a distance of 0.06224 AU from its host star, Kepler-7b completes an orbit around Kepler-7 every 4.8855 days.
+Planet Mercury, for comparison, orbits the Sun at 0.3871 AU, and takes approximately 87.97 days to complete one orbit.
 Kepler-7b's eccentricity is assumed to be 0, which would give Kepler-7b a circular orbit by definition.